Focal length explained simply.

 Camera sensors other than full frame, or FX, alter the effective focal length relative to their size.

-In simple terms, FX sensors are roughly x1.5 the size of DX and APS-C, and double the size of the m43.
+In simple terms, FX sensors are roughly double the size of DX and APS-C, and four times the size of the m43.

 These sizes can be used to calculate the effective focal lengths of lenses when used with these sensors.